 Public Communication and Organizations

-The Art & Science of Communication: Theories for Leadership and Life
+The Art and Science of Communication: Theories for Leadership and Life

 Communication as a Liberal Art

-This seminar builds upon PAF 9103, focusing on persuasive institutional communication strategies and campaigns.
-The course takes an “attention economy” approach to developing strategy, assuming that attention is now the scarcest resource of our age.
+This seminar builds upon PAF 9103, focusing on persuasive organizational communication strategies and campaigns.
+The course takes an “attention economy” approach to developing strategy, assuming that attention is now one of the scarcest resources of our age.
 Readings, lessons, and discussions will cover credible, social scientific influence strategies (and the many obstacles and ethical issues related to such practices), which advance us beyond merely “intuitive” or “tradition-bound” approaches to this subject.
-In so doing, this class will provide students with cutting-edge techniques from a variety of academic and professional fields working at the forefront of public change, including: communication, social marketing, behavioral economics, public sector relations and advertising, organizational psychology, public diplomacy, entertaining activism, and online and social media advocacy.
+In so doing, this class will provide students with cutting-edge techniques from a variety of academic and professional fields working at the forefront of public change, including: communication, marketing for social impact (“social marketing”), behavioral economics, public sector relations and advertising, and online and social media advocacy.
 Students will learn how to coordinate messages across a diverse array of programs and media, and conduct communication audits to keep an institution focused on essential internal and external communication practices.
-By the end, you will walk away from this course with a toolkit of practical communication strategies/plans that can be applied immediately in your everyday work in public affairs.
+By the end, you will walk away from this course with a toolkit of practical communication strategies/plans that can be applied immediately in your everyday work.

 Media, Politics, and Public Culture (PAF 9699/9104, offered every Winter/Summer [MPA])

-There is no issue in public affairs unaffected by the way our modern media environment operates.
-This online class casts a critical perspective on how the media either advance or limit the potential for democratic values to take hold in public life.
-It highlights how substantive understandings of media, politics, and public culture remain central to the promotion of every one of our chosen issues, from education to healthcare—and how media reform has come to be one of the most important but least debated topics over the last century.
-Through a survey of some of the most current, pressing questions about the media and journalism, the course will cover how elites work with media systems to manufacture consent and ideology among citizens, the domestic and global forces working for and against media diversity, and the possibilities for individuals or groups to monitor, preserve, or challenge the power resulting from such practices.
-The study of the messages that shape and express our political choices, the audiences and technologies that carry those messages, and most important, the media institutions and policies that have guided their creation, provides us with better insights into the very aspirations of a society.
+Our media environment affects every issue in public affairs, from education to healthcare.
+This online class examines how the media either advance or limit the potential for democratic values to take hold in public life.
+Through a survey of some of the most pressing questions about the media, the course will cover how elites work with media systems to manufacture consent and ideology among citizens, the domestic and global forces working for and against media diversity, and the possibilities for individuals or groups to monitor, preserve, or challenge the power resulting from such practices.
+Studying the messages that shape and express our political choices, the audiences and technologies that carry those messages, and the media institutions and policies that have guided their creation provides us with better insights into the very aspirations of a society.
 The use of new and social media for participation in the political process, the crossings of civic and popular culture, and trends in media convergence and spreadable content will all be emphasized.
-Students will work to form and skillfully articulate a vision for how we might best move forward among the thicket of astonishing concerns and uncertainties raised by readings, online discussions, guided lessons, and numerous film/documentary viewings.
+Students will work to form and articulate a vision for how we might best move forward among the thicket of concerns and uncertainties raised by readings, online discussions, guided lessons, and numerous film/documentary viewings.

 Humor Matters (PAF 4199 [BSPA])